MonkWho/pfatt/README.md

 **Configuration File**

-1. Logon to your pfsense box and add the following file to `/cf/conf/att_dhcp6.conf` changing the WAN / LAN interface names to match your setup:
+1. Logon to your pfSense box and add the following file to `/cf/conf/att_dhcp6.conf` changing the WAN / LAN interface names to match your setup:
 ```
 # WAN
 interface ngeth0 {